TaeKimJR/conductor-animate/README.md

 ```

 #### "config" prop
-The "config" prop defines how each Animated wrapper behaves.
-The config can be of two types, an
+The "config" prop defines the directions for how each Animated wrapper should animate.
+The config
-Object or a Function.
+can be of two types, an object or a function.

 ##### Simple (object)
-For *simple animations*, use an object "config".
-For each Animate nested within the Conductor, you
+For simple, straightforward animations, use an object "config".
+For each Animate wrapper nested
-will need to specify a configuration for each of their IDs.
-You will receive an error if you miss
+within the Conductor, you will need to specify a configuration for all IDs.
+You will receive an
-one!
+error if you miss one!

 *Shape*
 ```